JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(COSC 70A) Soft Eng/Review.md

 - Customer requirements
 - Product design

-The artifact model that is created prior to the start of a project is like looking at the X-ray of a patient prior to starting surgery.
+The artifact model that is created prior to the start of a project is like **looking at the X-ray of a patient** prior to starting surgery.

 ### Eliciting Requirement
  _“The hardest single part of building a system is deciding what to build...
 No other part of the work so cripples the resulting system if done wrong.
 No other part is more difficult to rectify later.”_  -  Dr. Fredrick P. Brooks, Jr.

 ### Requirements Elicitation
-- is the process of discovering the requirements for a system by communication with customers, system users and others who have a stake in the system development.
+- is the process of **discovering the requirements for a system** by **communication with customers, system users and others who have a stake**(stakeholders) in the system development.
 - process of identifying the needs and bridging the disparities among involved communities for the purpose of defining and distilling requirements to meet the needs of an organization or project while staying within imposed constraints.

 **Issues and Problems in Requirements Elicitation**